wendywarren/ac-type/_type-4/index.md

 #### Adobe Fonts Only

 Unless stated otherwise, we'll use only [Adobe Fonts](https://fonts.adobe.com) for the whole semester.
 It's just easier for everyone.
 They have a sufficient selection for us to work with.

-#### Course Focus

-This semester is a continuation of your Fall semester, focusing on increasing typographical finesse.
-We want to improve our recognition of fine typographical detail.
-We'll begin with simple informal grids and grow from there.
-We'll end the semester having built more complex modular grids for a publication.
-Type selection and pairing is also consume a significant part of our attention.